 If there was ever a Guinness book of record for unpacking parcels, I probably broke it that morning!
-Oh man, even the box design itself looks fantastic.
-I could just see the look of the other guys when the box was open revealing the airframe.
-Wow, the yellow scheme embellished with the black CF texture looks simply superb and I can honestly say that the photographs in the website did not do justice to it.
+Wow, the yellow scheme embellished with the black CF (carbon fibre) texture looks simply superb and I can honestly say that the photographs on the website did not do justice to it.
 It looks a heck of a lot better in the flesh.
-I could just see the look on my friend's face as we ogled through the airframe, part by part and he remarked how he wished that his previous high quality giant scales were finished like that.

-The first thing after unpacking the airframe out of the protective plastic bag that caught my eye was the canopy.
+The first thing after unpacking the airframe that caught my eye was the canopy.
 It was smooth and appeared to have no seams where the canopy met the upper deck of the fuselage.
-Upon removing the canopy, held in place by 4 strong magnets, I was delighted to see that the canopy was essentially molded from a single piece of clear plastic and painted over to exactly match the yellow covering and henceforth explain the smooth seamless look.
+Upon removing the canopy, held in place by 4 strong magnets, I was delighted to see that the canopy was essentially moulded from a single piece of clear plastic and painted over to exactly match the yellow covering and henceforth explain the smooth seamless look.
 Very nice indeed!

-Peering into the fuselage revealed the brilliance in the use of carbon fiber reinforcements, logically placed in strategic locations to provide added rigidity without sacrificing weight.
-It had carbon fiber rods embedded in the wood stringers running the entire length of the fuselage along with carbon fiber cross braces that felt very stiff when I attempted to twist it and that meant very precise handling in the air.
+Peering into the fuselage revealed the brilliant use of carbon fibre reinforcements, logically placed in strategic locations to provide proverbial "Add To Cart" button before the webpage could even fully load itself on screen.

+added rigidity without sacrificing weight.
+It had carbon fibre rods embedded in the wood stringers running the entire length of the fuselage along with carbon fibre cross braces that felt very stiff when I attempted to twist it, and that meant very precise handling in the air.

-I was astonished to note the carbon fiber trays for the battery, rudder servo as well.
-To the side of the fuselage, there is a pair of wing tube supports where the carbon fiber wing tube intersects the fuselage to provide a solid, flex free structure again prompting precise handling.
-The laser cut balsaply structural panels were so well designed and I was pleased to note that the designers have taken the extra steps to minimize excess weight.
-I thought to myself that the attention to detail in weight management was brilliant on the designer's part and I certainly appreciated the pre-installed Velcro strap on the Receiver tray which is especially tricky to install considering the confines of a built-up fuselage.
+I was astonished to note the carbon fibre trays for the battery, rudder servo as well.
+To the side of the fuselage, there is a pair of wing tube supports where the carbon fibre wing tube intersects the fuselage to provide a solid, flex free structure again prompting precise handling.
+The laser cut balsa-ply structural panels were so well designed and I was pleased to note that the designers have taken the extra steps to minimize excess weight.
+I thought to myself that the attention to detail in weight management was bril-liant on the designer's part and I certainly appreciated the preinstalled Velcro strap on the receiver tray which is especially tricky to install considering the confines of a built-up fuselage.
 The tray itself is adequately sized to accommodate most compact sized receivers.